halujeff5/Movie_Rec_Sys_Spacy/README.md

 ![](images/tags.png)
 The tags after they've been combined and cleaned.
 We then compute the dot product between the word embeddings of a movie and the entire dataset's word embeddings followed by a cosine similarity.

-For example, the top 5 similar movies for The Shawshank Redemption returned: 1.
-Annie Get Your Gun, 2.
-Kill Me Again, 3.
-Don Quixote, 4.
-Snow White, 5.
-The Best Little Whorehouse in Texas
+For example, the top 5 similar movies for The Shawshank Redemption returned:
+1. Annie Get Your Gun
+2. Kill Me Again
+3. Don Quixote
+4. Snow White
+5. The Best Little Whorehouse in Texas